ibm-cloud-architecture/refarch-vsi-on-vpc/README.md

 ## Solution description

 This reference solution describes the services and best practices to provision a highly available, secured virtual server instance-based workloads into IBM Cloud using a Virtual Private Cloud.
-This solution describes each of the essential aspects of the architecture including Security, Networking, Access, Data & Storage, Fabric/Compute and Operations.
+For specific strategies on deploying resilient applications see [this article on IBM Cloud Docs](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-strategies-for-resilient-applications).
+The **workloads on virtual servers in an IBM Cloud VPC** solution describes each of the essential aspects of the architecture including Security, Networking, Access, Data & Storage, Fabric/Compute and Operations.
 Within this repository the [infrastructure_code](/infrastructure_code) folder contains the scripts your team can use to immediately provision and explore the solution to plan and design your IBM Cloud environments.

 ---